Skip to main content

 Awards will be given in any year that at least one project meets criteria outlined above and is approved by the panel and the Board.
 Award amounts (whether for one or more projects) will total no more than US$1,000 per year.

-Please note that financial donations may be made to ASAO in support of the GRIKPIC project (as with the Pacific Islands Scholars Fund [PISF]); all donations to ASAO are tax-deductible in the United States, since ASAO is a 501(c)3 nonprofit corporation.
+We welcome financial donations to support GRIKPIC!
+Donations may be made to ASAO with a note specifying that the funds are to be used for GRIKPIC (as with donations made to the Pacific Islands Scholars Award, or PISA).
+All donations to ASAO are tax-deductible in the United States, since ASAO is a 501(c)3 nonprofit corporation.

 Donate to GRIKPIC